ros2/ros2_documentation/source/Tutorials/Intermediate/URDF/Adding-Physical-and-Collision-Properties-to-a-URDF-Model.rst

 **Goal:** Learn how to add collision and inertial properties to links, and how to add joint dynamics to joints.

-**Tutorial level:** Beginner
+**Tutorial level:** Intermediate

-In this tutorial, we’ll look at how to add some basic physical properties to your URDF model and how to specify its collision properties.
+**Time:** 10 minutes

 .. contents:: Contents
    :depth: 2
    :local:

+In this tutorial, we’ll look at how to add some basic physical properties to your URDF model and how to specify its collision properties.

 Collision
 ---------